oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ```
     <copy>
-    Chart the count of alerts by warehouse as a bar chart
+    Show a bar chart of alerts per warehouse
     </copy>
     ```